How Much House Can You Afford If You Make $48k–$50k a Year?

 Monthly tax payments are typically held in an escrow account set up by your lender.
 When the annual bill is due, the lender will pay the government on your behalf.

-Home insurance varies because of several factors, including the condition of your home and where you live.
+Where you choose to live also makes a big difference.
 States prone to natural disasters — like Oklahoma, Louisiana, and California — will have some of the highest premiums.

 Homeowners in metropolitan areas may also pay more in home insurance because of higher home values and crime rates.
 If several of your neighbors file claims because of an uptick in crime, everyone's rate could go up.